twoscomplement/cell/README.md

-# cell
+# Cell
-Various Cell Broadband Engine code fragments
+Various code fragments written to run on the Cell Broadband Engine